 The sewing steps

-1. Preparation of the soles
+1. Preparing the soles

-2. Preparation of the slipper top
+2. Preparing the slipper upper

-3. Placement of the pre-folded bias tape
+3. Attaching the pre-folded bias tape

-4. Placement of the back tongue
+4. Attaching the back tongue

-5. Assembly of the slipper top and sole
+5. Assembling the slipper top and sole

 Generously trim the inside of the slipper